-Special Topics in Machinist/Machine Technologist: Machine Parts Metrology and Design
+Special Topics in Machinist/Machine Technologist: Machine Parts Met

 Topics address recently identified current events, skills, knowledge and/or attitudes and behaviors pertinent to the technology or occupation and relevant to the professional development of the student.
 This course was designed to be repeated multiple times to improve student proficiency.
-Topics will include mechanical field sketching through basic blueprints.
+Topics will include mechanical field sketching thru basics blueprint.
 Practical experience in precision measuring and dimensioning for manufacturing.

-Machine Tool Repair
+MCHN 1416 Machine Tool Repair